 When to Visit

 We visited Universal Studios Singapore on a weekday in early May and it was very quiet – we walked straight up to the ticketing booth and the longest wait time we endured for a ride was 10 minutes.
 Other reviews mention long wait times on weekends and public holidays – if you can’t avoid these peak times, consider buying an Express Pass.
-Express Pass holders have a separate queue and shorter wait times – so at S$30 a head, it may be worth it to save your sanity.
+Express Pass holders have a separate queue and shorter wait times – so at S$30 per person, it may be worth it to save your sanity.

 Admission / Price